xcp-ng/xcp-ng-org/docs/networking.md

 To use VLANs for your network logical isolation, it's really easy.
 You'll create a new network with a VLAN ID, and all virtual interfaces created on this network will transparently have traffic tagged in this VLAN.
 No need to configure anything inside your VM.

-Frst step, go in Xen Orchestra menu, "New" then "Network":
+First step, go in Xen Orchestra menu, "New" then "Network":

 ![](https://xcp-ng.org/assets/img/screenshots/newnetwork1.png)